 Selection of Recent Articles:

-- “Punishment and Transformation,” forthcoming in Enoch Lambert and John Schwenkler (eds.), New Essays on Transformative Experience (Oxford: Oxford University Press).
+- “Punishment and Transformation,” forthcoming in Enoch Lambert and John Schwenkler (eds.), Becoming Someone New: Essays on Transformative Experience, Choice, and Change (Oxford: Oxford University Press).

-- “Experts and Peer Disagreement,” forthcoming in Matthew Benton, John Hawthorne, and Dani Rabinowitz (eds.), Knowledge, Belief, and God: New Insights in Religious Epistemology (Oxford: Oxford University Press).
+- “Experts and Peer Disagreement,” in Matthew Benton, John Hawthorne, and Dani Rabinowitz (eds.), Knowledge, Belief, and God: New Insights in Religious Epistemology (Oxford: Oxford University Press, 2018): 228–245.

 Selection of Recent Public Engagement:

 - Lecture, “Incarceration and Education.”
 Chicago Humanities Festival, October, 2019.

 - Guest, “Meet the Educator Bringing Liberal Arts to Illinois Prisoners,” WBEZ, October, 2019.

 - Lecture, “The Prison Education Paradox.”
 TEDx, April, 2019.

 - “The Measure of a Country Is How It Treats its Prisoners.
 The U.S. Is Failing.”
 The Washington Post, February, 2019. bruary, 2019.